-This BLOG On Part-Time To Full-Time Income Mortgage Guidelines Was UPDATED On October 22nd, 2018
+This BLOG On Part-Time To Full-Time Income Mortgage Guidelines Was UPDATED And PUBLISHED On December 8th, 2019

 - Income in mortgage qualification is the most important factor in qualifying for a mortgage

 - Borrowers can have prior bad credit, collection accounts, charge offs, bankruptcy, foreclosure, deed in lieu of foreclosure, short sales, low credit scores and still qualify for a mortgage